Finschia/finschia-sdk/docs/core/proto-docs.md

 ### MsgModify
 MsgModify defines the Msg/Modify request type.

+Throws:
+- ErrInvalidAddress
+  - `owner` is of invalid format.
+- ErrInvalidRequest
+  - `contract_id` is of invalid format.
+  - `changes` has duplicate keys.
+  - `changes` has a key which is not allowed to modify.
+  - `changes` is empty.

+Signer: `owner`

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |